JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7919 days**.

-And here is a just a random fact -  **Polar bears have been known to swim more than 60 miles without resting**.
+And here is a just a random fact -  **Actress Jamie Lee Curtis invented a special diaper for babies that has a pocket**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)